Spatial scale of agglomeration and dispersion: Number, spacing, and the spatial extent of cities: Derivations

-\begin{remark} Using the Krugman model as an example, we discuss how economic forces in a model are embedded in $G$ and $\Gs$.
-We recall that positive (negative) terms in $G$ represent agglomeration (dispersion) forces (\prettyref{def:forces}).
-In \prettyref{eq:Km_G_explanation}, (a) corresponds to the elasticity of price index with respect to agents' spatial distribution $\Vtx$, (b) to the elasticity of payoff with respect to nominal wage $\Vtw$, (c) to the elasticity of wage with respect to agents' spatial distribution.
-Here, (a) and the second term in (b) corresponds to the so-called cost-of-living effect through price index; (a) is positive, i.e., it is an agglomeration force, as the price index in a region becomes lower when more agents (firms) locate geographically close regions; the second term in (b) (i.e., $-\mu\chi$) is negative because higher wage in a region implies higher goods prices in its nearby regions.
+\begin{remark} Using the Krugman model as an example, we discuss how economic forces in a model are embedded in $\Omega$.
+We recall that positive (negative) terms in $\Omega$ represent agglomeration (dispersion) forces.
+In \cref{eq:Km_G_explanation}, (a) corresponds to the elasticity of price index with respect to agents' spatial distribution $\Vtx$, (b) to the elasticity of payoff with respect to nominal wage $\Vtw$, (c) to the elasticity of wage with respect to agents' spatial distribution.
+Here, (a) and the second term in (b) corresponds to the so-called cost-of-living effect through price index; (a) is positive, i.e., it is an agglomeration force, as the price index in a region becomes lower when more agents (firms) locate geographically close regions; the second term in (b) (i.e., $-\mu\Theta$) is negative because higher wage in a region implies higher goods prices in its nearby regions.
 Also, (b) as a whole is positive, meaning that the payoff of a region is increasing in wages even with the negative effect through price index.
-The last component (c) includes both positive and negative terms; in its numerator, the first term ($\mu \chi$) is demand linkage where firms' profits rise when they are close to regions with high total income, and the second term ($-\chi^2$) is the market-crowding effect due to competition between firms.
-The sign of (c) is $\chi$-dependent; for example, it is negative when $\chi$ is high ($\phi$ is low) and positive otherwise.
-The denominator of (c) represents the general equilibrium effects through the so-called short-run equilibrium condition under given $\Vtx$, i.e., \prettyref{eq:gen-weq-1}.
-As $\Gs$ is obtained by combining these components and collecting terms according to the order of $\chi$, these economic forces affect both the first- and second-order coefficients of $\Gs$.
-Concretely, in \prettyref{eq:Km.Gs.app}, $\frac{\mu}{\sigma - 1} \chi$ comes from (a), $\frac{\mu}{\sigma} \chi$ comes from (b) $\times$ (c), $-\frac{1}{\sigma}\chi^2$ comes from (b) $\times$ (c), and $- \frac{\mu^2}{\sigma - 1} \chi^2 = - \left(\frac{\mu^2}{\sigma} + \frac{\mu^2}{\sigma(\sigma - 1)}\right)\chi^2$ comes from all three components while its leading term $-\frac{\mu^2}{\sigma}\chi^2$ comes from (b) $\times$ (c).
-Thus, by considering $\Gs$ for a model, one can examine the net effect of \emph{all} economic forces in the model at once, and the net effect is decomposed according to its spatial scale (i.e., the order of $\chi$). \end{remark}
+The last component (c) includes both positive and negative terms; in its numerator, the first term ($\mu \Theta$) is demand linkage where firms' profits rise when they are close to regions with high total income, and the second term ($-\Theta^2$) is the market-crowding effect due to competition between firms.
+The sign of (c) is $\Theta$-dependent; for example, it is negative when $\Theta$ is high ($\phi$ is low) and positive otherwise.
+The denominator of (c) represents the general equilibrium effects through the so-called short-run equilibrium condition under given $\Vtx$, i.e., \cref{eq:gen-weq-1}.
+As $\Gs$ is obtained by combining these components and collecting terms according to the order of $\Theta$, these economic forces affect both the first- and second-order coefficients of $\Gs$.
+Concretely, in \cref{eq:Km.Gs.app}, $\frac{\mu}{\sigma - 1} \Theta$ comes from (a), $\frac{\mu}{\sigma} \Theta$ comes from (b) $\times$ (c), $-\frac{1}{\sigma}\Theta^2$ comes from (b) $\times$ (c), and $- \frac{\mu^2}{\sigma - 1} \Theta^2 = - \left(\frac{\mu^2}{\sigma} + \frac{\mu^2}{\sigma(\sigma - 1)}\right)\Theta^2$ comes from all three components while its leading term $-\frac{\mu^2}{\sigma}\Theta^2$ comes from (b) $\times$ (c).
+Thus, by considering $\Gs$ for a model, one can examine the net effect of \emph{all} economic forces in the model at once, and the net effect is decomposed according to its spatial scale (i.e., the order of $\Theta$). \end{remark} \begin{remark} To obtain $\Gn$ for $\Vtl = (l_i)_{i\inI}$, we evaluate $\VtV_l = -\TlVtV_w\VtS_w^{-1}\VtS_l$ as $\VtA = \frac{l}{\Brv} \VtV_l$.
+From \cref{example:rho-Km_app}, $\VtS_l = - \mu \VtD$.
+Also, $ \TlVtV_w = \Brv \frac{\partial}{\partial\Vtw} \log\Vtv(\BrVtx) = \frac{\Brv}{\Brw} (\VtI - \mu \VtD)$ and $\TlVtV_l = \Vt0$.
+Thus,